Carbon Disclosure Project

 Our Progress

-In 2010, the company began tracking our Scope 1 and 2 emissions (purchased electricity, natural gas and fuel used in company vehicles).
-Through our efforts in managing our emissions, from 2010 to 2012, we lowered our carbon emissions per revenue by 23%.
+In 2025, we continue tracking our Scope 1 and 2 emissions (purchased electricity, natural gas and fuel used in company vehicles).
+Through our continued efforts in managing our emissions, we lowered our carbon emissions per revenue by 23%.

 Our initial carbon footprints revealed how important our energy is to our environmental impact.
 Since then, we worked to reduce our electricity consumption by using energy efficient lighting.
 On a revenue basis, we reduced our electricity use by 32%.
-The reductions in our fuel were the result of a change in our company fleet, switching from gasoline to a more efficient diesel engine.
 Even with the growth of the company, this change resulted in an emission reduction in absolute terms of 6.6%.

 Facility Relocation